sebmandal/sebmandal/README.md

-# 👋 Hey there, welcome to my GitHub!
+## 👋 Hey there, welcome to my GitHub!

-My name is **Sebastian Mandal**—I'm a software engineer, designer, and entrepreneur from Norway.
+My name is **Sebastian Mandal**.
+I'm a software engineer, designer, and entrepreneur from Norway.
 I build businesses, design great user experiences, and develop scalable software solutions.

 ## 🛠 What I Do
 - **Full-stack development** – TypeScript, React, Vue, Node.js, Python, Java